ABOUT RHONDA CARRIER

 Travel PR

-Rhonda's travel PR work has included highly successful campaigns for onefinestay and Suffolk Secrets, and social media and press and parent relations for takethefamily.com, and she has also worked on travel apps and other travel material for Google.
-She was a senior consultant for Aviareps UK, for clients including Agence Savoie Mont Blanc, Croatia National Tourist Board and Lithuania, and now works with Angie Sloan of Sloane Squared on the One Traveller account.
+Rhonda's travel PR work included highly successful campaigns for onefinestay and Suffolk Secrets, and social media and press and parent relations for takethefamily.com, and she also worked on travel apps and other travel material for Google.
+She was a senior consultant for Aviareps UK, for clients including Agence Savoie Mont Blanc, Croatia National Tourist Board and Lithuania, and worked with Angie Sloane of Sloane Squared on the One Traveller account.

-Rhonda can be contacted at rhonda.carrier@takethefamily.com or followed on twitter or Instagram.
+Rhonda can be contacted at rhonda.carrier@takethefamily.com or followed on Instagram.